avacadoPWN/headerz/README.md

 # headerz
-is a light-weight http/https header collector based on python3
+is a light-weight https header collector based on python3

 This tool was made as a part of a research project.